mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

         Headers:
 ```

 `Headers` is a list of headers to fuzz.
 Only headers listed will be fuzzed.
 Lets assume you want to fuzz a custom header `X-Custom` used by your APIs.
-We will add an entry for it in the yaml using the syntax: `- Name: HeaderName` where `HeaderName` is substituted with the header we want to fuzz.
+We will add an entry for it using the syntax: `- Name: HeaderName` where `HeaderName` is substituted with the header we want to fuzz.

 ```yaml
     - Name: GeneralFuzzingCheck